mhdsameer720-maker/2025-Retail-Stores-Sales-Performance-Profitability-Suite/README.md

 ---

-## 🚀 Technical Framework & Technologies Used
+## 🚀 Technical Framework & Power BI Implementation
-* **BI Architecture:** [Insert Platform, e.g., Power BI / Tableau Desktop]
+* **BI Platform:** 100% Native Power BI Desktop environment.
-* **Data Modeling:** Star Schema design featuring optimized Date, Store, and Category dimensions.
+* **Data Transformation & Preparation:** Cleaned, structured, and compiled using **Power Query** to shape the operational dataset directly for dashboard consumption.
-* **Analytical Expressions:** Engineered advanced analytical calculations [Insert if applicable, e.g., DAX / Level of Detail (LOD) Expressions] to handle dynamic time intelligence (YTD/MTD tracking), rolling targets, and complex percentage-of-goal gauge visualizations.
+* **Analytical Expressions (DAX):** Engineered customized DAX calculations to handle dynamic time intelligence (YTD/MTD tracking), rolling target evaluation ratios, and conditional metric tracking across the core KPI cards and gauge visualizations.

 ---

+## 📬 Contact, Collaboration & Feedback
+This dashboard was engineered to demonstrate the balance between minimalist, professional UI design and rigorous business logic.
+If you would like to discuss the underlying logic, suggest visual enhancements, or review the Power BI configuration, feel free to open an issue or connect with me directly!